preterag/pipecdn/docs/DEVELOPMENT.md

 ## Conclusion

-The Pipe PoP node implementation is complete and follows best practices for Linux service deployment.
+The pipe-pop implementation is complete and follows best practices for Linux service deployment.
 The Solana integration has been completed successfully, with the wallet configured for use with the node.
-The actual Pipe PoP binary (v0.2.8) has been installed and is running correctly as a systemd service.
+The actual pipe-pop binary (v0.2.8) has been installed and is running correctly as a systemd service.
 The node is fully operational and ready for production use.
 Regular maintenance tasks have been automated with a weekly backup schedule, and the monitoring system has been improved to provide clear information about port usage.
-The addition of the `pop` script and `easy_setup.sh` has significantly improved the user experience, making it easy for users of all technical levels to set up and manage their Pipe PoP nodes.
+The addition of the `pop` script and `easy_setup.sh` has significantly improved the user experience, making it easy for users of all technical levels to set up and manage their pipe-pop nodes.